Melania Trump Divorce Rumor: Viral Video Of Awkward Moment At Inauguration Between Donald And Melania Sparks Divorce Rumors

 The couple has faced intermittent divorce rumors during the campaign, with rumors that Melania Trump’s decision to live in Manhattan’s Trump Tower rather than join her husband at the White House was a major sign of marital tension.
 The rumors have been based mostly on conjecture, but this weekend they got a bit more substance after a series of awkward moments between the couple caught on camera.

 During a prayer service, video captured Donald Trump seemingly scolding his wife, who dropped her smile and instead had a crestfallen look on her face.
-Video of the exchange has since gone viral, and sparked rumors that Donald and Melania Trump could be heading for divorce.
+Video of the exchange has since gone viral and sparked rumors that Donald and Melania Trump could be heading for divorce.

 — Marv (@Marv_Vien) January 23, 2017